AlexShoWhitehead/JudoWebsite/design-plan/design-journey.md

 - Information on how to join the list serv
 - Club member bio's

+*UPDATE: We removed the images of the judo club because there was an overlap with the album, and made the contact section just a division with information

 ### Content Justification (Milestone 2)
 > Explain (about a paragraph) why this content is the right content for your site's audience and how the content addresses their goals.